abtion/guidelines/project_management/foundation_when_starting_a_project.md

 ## 5. Azure:
 - create a new account [client@abtion.com]
+-   NOTE: Choose a date of birth that makes the age over 18 years old. fx.
+1990.
+Otherwise you create a child azure account)
 - Continue to [Azure](https://portal.azure.com) & create a subscription
   - Start with free trial, add info and credit card info
   - sign-up for Pay-as-you-go, NO technical support